IceRaptor/HumanResources/README.md

 All the modifiers from all the tags on the planet are added together, the rounded up to the nearest integer to determine the maximum number of each crew that will be randomly generated.
 The lower bound of each crew type is half the upper bound, rounded to zero.

 > Example: The tag modifiers includes `planet_other_capital` with `MedTechs=1.3`, `planet_pop_small` with `Medtechs=0.8` and `planet_industry_recreation` with `MedTechs=0.5`.
 The sum of these is 2.6, which is rounded up to 3 for the upper bound.
 The lower bound is half the upper bound rounded down, or 3 / 2 = 1.5 for 1.
 This planet will generate between 1 and 3 MedTechs.

+# Head Hunting

+Skilled mercenaries are in high demand, and most of them care more about the size of their paycheck than concepts like loyalty or honor.
+Any time you are orbiting an inhabited

+    // You talk them into staying without a hiring bonus (requires best attitude)
+    // You pay an additional bonus to keep them AND their re-hire bonus changes to the new amount
+    // They leave and the head-hunters pay-back their hiring bonus
+    // They leave and pocket the hiring bonus (if poor or less)

 # Crew Value